Warriors beat Blazers 119-117 in OT for NBA Finals berth

 Lillard made a layup and Curry missed a jumper to give Portland back the ball.
 Facing stifling defense from both Green and Klay Thompson, Lillard couldn’t get off a shot but the ball went out of bounds in the scramble.
 The Blazers got it back with 3.3 seconds left but Lillard’s final shot didn’t fall.

+Blazers coach Terry Stotts was asked if he was expecting another buzzer-beating winner from Lillard, who had a memorable 3-pointer at the buzzer to clinch the first-round series against Oklahoma City.

+“Yeah, I did.
+I thought it was going to — kind of meant to be,” Stotts said.
+“When he shot it, it had a good arc.
+I thought it had a chance.”

-For the third straight game the Trail Blazers led at the half.
-They stretched the lead to 17 points in the third quarter, but the Warriors went on a 12-0 run to close within 95-90 early in the final period.
+The Blazers stretched the lead to 17 points in the third quarter, but the Warriors went on a 12-0 run to close within 95-90 early in the final period.

 Green’s long baseline jumper gave the Warriors a 108-106 lead with 3:30 left.
 Lillard’s 3-pointer put the Blazers back ahead and Leonard’s dunk extended it to 111-108 with just under 2 minutes to go.